 Definition of Underage Possession of Alcohol

-In accordance with Florida Statute 562.111, it is unlawful for any person who is under the age of 21 to have an alcoholic beverage in their possession.
-Alcoholic beverages include beer, cider, wine, spirits, mixed drinks, or anything else that contains alcohol.
 Possession does not have to be literal.
 It can either be ‘constructive’ or ‘actual.’
 This means that you do not have to be directly found with an alcoholic beverage in your hand to be found guilty in Tampa, and you should still seek legal advice from a law firm if you are being accused of possession of alcohol.

-Actual possession – Applies when the minor was in actual possession of alcohol.
+- Actual Possession – Applies when the minor was in actual possession of alcohol.

-Constructive possession – Applies when the possession of alcohol is alleged.
+- Constructive Possession – Applies when the possession of alcohol is alleged.
 The minor did not have an alcoholic beverage in their hand or on their person, but it was in their presence, and they had control of it.
 This could apply at a party where the individual was not directly caught with alcohol but was around alcoholic beverages and can be assumed to have been consuming it.

 Penalties for Underage Possession of Alcohol in Tampa, FL.